smings/last-email-address-validator/README.txt

 = LEAV - Last Email Address Validator by smings =

 We believe that your lifetime is the most precious and protection worthy thing in the universe.
 Protecting it is a critical task.
-LEAV helps you to effectively protect your lifetime against spammers that use fake or disposable email adresses for the standard WordPress user registration, WordPress's comments, WooCommerce, Elementor Pro, Contact Form 7, WPForms (lite), Ninja Forms, Formidable Forms, Kali Forms and many more plugins to come.
+LEAV helps you to effectively protect your lifetime against spammers that use fake or disposable email adresses for the standard WordPress user registration, WordPress's comments, WooCommerce, Elementor Pro, Contact Form 7, Gravity Forms, WPForms (lite), Ninja Forms, Formidable Forms, Kali Forms and many more plugins to come.

 LEAV works out of the box without the need to sign up or register and without the use of external APIs.
 All the action takes place fully within your control and on your own WordPress instance.
 No email address nor other form data has to be sent to an API outside your control.